The JCHR Inquiries into the Government's Proposals

 22. Recommends that consideration be given to including 'open justice' as an express criterion to be taken into account and given due weight by the courts "when conducting the judicial balancing exercise" in the statutory amendment and clarification of the law on PII (214).

-The Government's reponse to the JCHR Report can be found here
+The Government's response to the JCHR Report can be found here